Productivity paradox: Lags due to learning and adjustment hypothesis

 The "lags due to learning and adjustment" (lags) hypothesis explains the productivity paradox as the idea that output and productivity gains from investment in IT materializes well after the investment takes place, so any output and productivity observations of the 1970s and 1980s will not observe those gains.
 Surveys of executives as well as econometric studies indicated that it might take between two and five years for IT investments to have any impact on organizations that made IT investments.
 The lags in IT benefits might also slow down IT investments, as observations of short-term marginal costs and benefits of IT investments might seem irrational.
 IT investments might also require complementary capital investments to be made to be fully productive.
-Because these investments are costly, but do not create measurably benefits until later, they can create a "productivity J-curve".
+Because these investments are costly, but do not create measurable benefits until later, they can create a "productivity J-curve".
 Subsequent observations of productivity increases in 2000s may be due to lag effects of IT investments in the 1970s-1990s period.

 End of the 1970s to 1980s productivity paradox

-US federal minimum wage if it had kept pace with productivity.
-Also, the real minimum wage.

-By the late 1990s there were some signs that productivity in the workplace been improved by the introduction of IT, especially in the United States.
+By the late 1990s there were some signs that productivity in the workplace had been improved by the introduction of IT, especially in the United States.
 In fact, Erik Brynjolfsson and his colleagues found a significant positive relationship between IT investments and productivity, at least when these investments were made to complement organizational changes.
 A large share of the productivity gains outside the IT-equipment industry itself have been in retail, wholesale and finance.
 The 1990s IT-related productivity jump arguably resolved the original paradox in favor of the lag in productivity benefits explanations.